insolar/docs/docs/source/decentralization.rst

 What infrastructure powers Insolar MainNet?
 -------------------------------------------

-The MainNet’s little “galaxy” consists of multiple nodes:
+Let’s consider Insolar MainNet as an ever-growing galaxy that consists of multiple nodes:

 .. figure:: imgs/decentralization/mainnet-nodes.svg
    :width: 700px
    :align: center

-   Figure 2: MainNet 1 nodes
+   Figure 2: MainNet 1—a little galaxy of nodes

 .. important::